 That said, as rare as natural hydrogen seems to be, it isn’t quite as rare as once believed.
 Now that scientists and geologists are paying close attention, sources of white H2 are being found in a rising number of places around the world.

-The greatest challenge for hydrogen production, particularly from renewable resources, is providing hydrogen at lower cost.
-For transportation fuel cells, hydrogen must be cost-competitive with conventional fuels and technologies on a per-mile basis.
+The biggest obstacle to producing hydrogen, especially from renewable resources, is lowering the cost of hydrogen.
+Hydrogen must be more affordable per mile for transportation fuel cells than traditional fuels and technology.
 This means that the cost of hydrogen — regardless of the production technology — must be less than $4/ gallon gasoline equivalent.
-To reduce overall hydrogen cost, research is focused on improving the efficiency and lifetime of hydrogen production technologies as well as reducing the cost of capital equipment, operations, and maintenance.
+Research is concentrated on extending the longevity and efficiency of hydrogen production technologies, as well as lowering the cost of operations, maintenance, and capital equipment in order to lower the overall cost of hydrogen.

 Source: Hydrogen Fuel News

 Hydrogen itself is a colorless gas.
 But as there are different sources and processes used to make hydrogen, there are different hydrogen colors codes to identify them.
-To know more , read about the different hydrogen color codes.
+Check out about to learn more the different hydrogen color codes.